ULHPC/tutorials/containers/singularity/README.md

 </p>

 * The notebook has now access to `nvidia-smi` command and the tensorflow library confirms that we have access to the GPU device 0

+## What's next ?

+If you feel confortable now with Singularity, you can then follow the tutorial on [Singularity with Infiniband](/containers/singularity-inf/) which shows how to configure singularity containers to use Infiniband.